Taxation of international executives

 Salaries tax is charged at the lower of:

 |Taxable income bracket||Tax rate on income in bracket||Tax|

 |From HKD||To HKD||Percent||HKD|

 For the purposes of taxation, how is an individual defined as a resident of Hong Kong (SAR)?

 Taxation in Hong Kong (SAR) is territorial.
-The residence status of the employee is generally not determinative when considering his/her liability to salaries tax.
+The residence status of the employee is generally not determinative when considering their liability to salaries tax.

 To determine whether a taxpayer’s employment is located outside Hong Kong (SAR), and therefore regarded as being a non-Hong Kong (SAR)-located employment, the Inland Revenue Department will take into account all of the relevant facts, with particular emphasis on:

 (Different rules apply to determine the location of director’s fees and a pension.)

 There are a number of exemptions from salaries tax available to employees.
 In general, if all services with respect to the employment are rendered outside Hong Kong (SAR), regardless of the status of the employment (see earlier), the income will be fully exempt from tax.
 In addition, if duties are rendered in Hong Kong (SAR) during visits of 60 days or less in a fiscal year, no liability will arise.
 The Inland Revenue Department may not recognize as visits periods spent in Hong Kong (SAR) where the individual is based in or has a place of residence in Hong Kong (SAR) (regardless of the actual number of days spent in Hong Kong (SAR)).
 This 60-day exemption is only available for employments and does not apply to director’s fees.